wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </tr>
 <tr>
 <td>Why do I have cardinality problems?</td>
-<td>If you know there's been a spike in data (for example, an ID burst), you can use Wavefront Top or the <a href="wavefront_monitoring_spy.html">Wavefront Spy utility </a> to drill down into individual data points and tag values. </td>
+<td>If you know there's a spike in data (for example, an ID burst), you can use Wavefront Top or the <a href="wavefront_monitoring_spy.html">Wavefront Spy utility </a> during the spike to drill down into individual data points and tag values.
+Those two tools aren't as useful after the spike -- use the Wavefront Usage dashboards instead. </td>
 <td markdown="span">![example screenshot from wftop Github page](images/wftop_small.png)</td>
 </tr>
 <tr>